– 2020 UPDATED POST –

 So after I learned this, I was on a mission to make my own.
-My husband can tell you that I am kind of an “all or nothing” gal and can be obsessed when I’m focused on something.
-So I may have done more than I needed to, but don’t let this discourage you from putting your own together.
+I may have done more than I needed to, but don’t let this discourage you from putting your own together.
 You don’t need to go to the efforts that I have for it to be a huge benefit to your family.

 The categories I did for my family binder are: Finance, Taxes, Legal, Medical, Household, Vehicles, and Church.
 Below I will share what basic kinds of things I put into each category.